ajpsmadureira/microservicedemo/README.md

 # CRM Service

-A REST API for managing lot data in a small shop, built with Spring Boot.
+A REST API for managing auctions in an electronic marketplace, built with Spring Boot.

 ## Features

 - User Authentication and Authorization
-- Customer Management with Photo Upload
+- Lot Management with Photo Upload
 - Role-based Access Control (Admin/User)
 - API Documentation with OpenAPI/Swagger
 - Secure File Storage